mtymek/MtMail/doc/Composer Plugins.md

 ### Layout

-An often requirement for all application's outgoing e-mails is a layout shared between all messages.
+A common requirement for e-mail system is a layout shared between all messages.
-MtMail supports this feature via `Zend\Mail` and `Layout` plugin.
+MtMail supports this feature via `Layout` plugin.
 You have to enable it in configuration, and specify layout template to be used:

 ```php
 return array(